andrewj35/494P-Project/README.md

 	- RFC document
 	- server process (not sure what this means)
-	- server/client can gracefully handle client/server crashes (need to get clarification on this, may be done)
 	- Programming style - I assume clean, readable with comments for functions/variables

 Extra Credit: